Scr4pe/Password_generator/README.md

 ### A Short Summary

-1. Letters, Numbers, Special Characters
+1. Letters, Numbers, Punctuations

 2. Hexadecimal

-3. Letters, Numbers
+3. Letters, Punctuations

-4. Letters, Special Characters
+4. Letters, Numbers

-5. Only Letters
+5. Number, Punctuations

 6. Only Numbers

-7. Only Special Characters
+7. Only Letters

+8. Only Punctuations